AntoniaTurcatto/AntoniaTurcatto/README.md

-## Hellooo, I'm Antonia Turcatto 🤠
+## Computar Engineering student

 - 🔭 I’m currently working in an ERP
 - ⚙️ learning Rust and C
-- 🎶 Fun fact: I also know how to play piano and guitar
+- 🎶 I also know how to play piano and guitar

   <div>
     <a href="https://github.com/AntoniaTurcatto">